nkelapur/SONiC/doc/pic/fpmsyncd_nhg_wb_hld.md

 ## About this manual

-This document provides general information about NHG warm-reboot implementation in SONiC
+This document provides general information about fpmsyncd NHG warm-reboot implementation in SONiC

 ## Scope

-This document describes the high level design of NHG warm-reboot nhid reconciliation in SONiC
+This document describes the high level design of fpmsyncd NHG warm-reboot nhid reconciliation in SONiC

 **In scope:**